Cathedral Spires and the Dome from the summit of R...

 5. As you reach the gap, it becomes a narrow (150 foot?) saddle with Ragnarok on your left and BP on your right.
 This is a good place to leave any gear you don't need on the climb because you can scramble down a 4th-class gully back to this saddle after topping out on Ragnarok.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Ragnarok:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Ragnarok: